-Gas ignition at altitudes higher than 1000 m above sea level may be disturbed - this is not a malfunction but a reaction to changed pressure levels.
+Gas ignition at altitudes higher than 1000 m above sea level may be problematic - this is not a malfunction but a result of reduced atmospheric pressure.

-The refrigerator works trouble-free at inclines up to approximately 5°
+The refrigerator works without any problem at inclines up to approximately 5°.

 The refrigerator is designed to be flame-proof.
 The gas supply shuts off automatically if there is insufficient gas.